Property Information Requests

 How to submit a property information request

-Fill in the property information request form and return to Council to a customer service centre or by fax or post.
+Fill in the property information request form and return to Council to a customer service centre or by post.

 A copy of title for property or a copy of subdivision may be required, but this will be requested by Building Services once they assess your application.

-For urgent requests, you can ask for a Fast Track request.
-There is a fee of $150 and conditions apply.
-Contact Council for more information.
+For urgent requests, you can ask for a priority request.
+A priority processing fee is applicable and conditions apply.
+For more information contact Council.